calaveraDeluxe/writing/jquery_delegated_events.md

 * When adding elements later via javascript, the handlers need to be bound to these elements too

 ## Delegated mode
 In delegated mode, the listener is bound to parent element (the container) and an additional parameter is passed to indicate which elements we are interesed in.
-When an event occures inside the container and bubbles up to it, the following happens:
+When an event occures inside the container and bubbles up to it, the following code is executed (abbreviated a bit, full source is at [event.js](https://github.com/jquery/jquery/blob/1de834672959636da8c06263c3530226b17a84c3/src/event.js#L359)):

 ```javascript
 for ( ; cur !== this; cur = cur.parentNode || this ) {